intelliriffer/EUCLIDIER-CONSOLE/README.md

     4. CC: 4,14,24,34,44,54,69,74 : Set Sequence Length in steps Values (2-64).

-    5. CC: 5,15,25,35,45,55,65,75 : Set Pulse (2-32) Pulse are The Number of Filled Steps that will be spread over the Sequence. if Pulse > Steps , All steps will be enabled.
+    5. CC: 5,15,25,35,45,55,65,75 : Set Fill (2-32) Fill are The Number of Filled Steps that will be spread over the Sequence. if Fill > Steps , All steps will be enabled.

     6. CC: 6,16,26,36,46,56,66,76 : Set Sequence Shift Values 0-32 .
 Sets the Sequence Offset, values greater and sequence length Keep Rotating. for example Shift of 3 will move all steps 3 steps towards right and out of bounds will wrap around.